J-u5t1ce/try_2/README.md

 ##  **Features**

--  **Dynamic Inventory Tracking:** Real-time updates to your inventory with minimal effort.
+-  **Dynamic Inventory Tracking:** The application automatically refreshes stock data, allowing users to track inventory changes effortlessly.
--  **User-Friendly Interface:** Simplified navigation designed for everyone—no coding experience required!
+-  **User-Friendly Interface:** The platform provides simple navigation, perfect for beginners and users with no coding experience.
--  **Customizable Options:** Adapt the app to suit different business or personal needs.
+-  **Customizable Options:** Users can tweak built-in settings to fit personal storage or small business inventory needs.
--  **Responsive Design:** Seamless experience across desktop and mobile devices.
+-  **Responsive Design:** The layout adapts to all screen sizes for smooth usage on computers and mobile phones.
--  **Fast & Lightweight:** Built with modern JavaScript principles for optimized performance.
+-  **Fast & Lightweight:** Written with vanilla JavaScript, the app runs smoothly without unnecessary dependencies.

 ---